 Diet talk is everywhere

 From well-meaning friends to complete strangers.
-Everyone seems to have an opinion about what diet you should do.
+Everyone seems to have an opinion about what you else should eat.

 You are allowed to NOT diet, when everyone else is.

-You don't have to explain your own journey or why you find this subject difficult, but here are some retorts you could try to steer the conversation away (some of which are tried and tested by members of my diet free community on Facebook) and some tips on managing situations when you don't feel comfortable explaining yourself.
+You don't have to explain your own journey or why you find this subject difficult, but here are some retorts you could use to try to steer the conversation away plus some tips on managing situations when you don't feel comfortable explaining yourself.

-- “Please don’t talk about diets (or cal counting, syns or points) with me, I don't find it helpful at all.”
+- “Please don’t talk about diets (or counting calories, syns or points) with me, I don't find it helpful at all.”

 - “I want to spend my time with you talking about more important things.”

 - “This topic is hard for a lot of people, so I try not to talk about it.”